mrityunjaykumar9/movie-recommender923/README.md

 How to run project in local system :-
 1. clone the project
 2. open up in any python supporting IDE(like pycharm).
+3. in terminal : pip install streamlit
-3. in terminal : streamlit run app.py
+4. in terminal : streamlit run app.py

 --> In order to create this project i have used two IDE jupyter notebook and pycharm.